-The overarching goal of evaluating candidates is to ensure that you hire the best one.
+The overarching goal and benefit of evaluating candidates is to ensure that you hire the best one.
 That’s obvious.
 But what exactly does that entail?

 There are numerous factors (or sub-goals) that contribute to this overall goal of “hiring the best talent”.
 These priorities work together to form the philosophy by which you evaluate candidates, and the desired effects you’re looking to achieve.

 - Enabling unbiased hiring decisions.
 People are inherently biased in how they judge other people and make decisions.
 Using techniques and processes that remove as much of this bias as possible should be a central goal of your candidate evaluations.

 - Providing a fair candidate experience.
 Evaluation is just one component of a great candidate experience.
 Making this experience a fair one involves numerous techniques working in tandem to ensure an overall positive association with your company.

 - Making recruitment more efficient.
 By this, we mean making the overall hiring process as quick and efficient as possible.
 This cuts down on waste for your recruitment team, but it also ensures that applicants get a straight answer as quickly as possible.